-Configuring your database system
+Configure your database system

-The following recommendations are steps you can do while configuring your SQL Server system.
+The following steps are recommended for configuring the SQL Server system.

-- Locate the transaction log on a separate drive to avoid disk contention. - Make sure your virus scanner excludes the SQL Server \Data directory. - Make sure you apply the latest service packs supported by your installed ImageNow version to your SQL Server version.
+- Locate the transaction log on a separate drive to avoid disk contention. - Make sure your virus scanner excludes the SQL Server \Data directory. - Make sure you apply the latest service packs supported by your installed Perceptive Content version to your SQL Server version.
 Service pack releases generally provide you with the latest fixes and diagnostics. - Ensure the MSSQL install directory is located on a separate drive from your operating system.

-Maintaining the database system
+Maintain the database system

-Your DBA must perform maintenance tasks to manage any database within a DBMS like SQL Server.
-These tasks ensure the integrity, and most importantly, the performance of your data.
-When you store the INOW6 database in SQL Server, make sure you define the following tasks in your database maintenance plan:
+The Database Administrator (DBA) must perform maintenance tasks to manage any database within a DBMS, such as the SQL Server.
+These tasks ensure the integrity and performance of the data.
+When storing the INOW database in SQL Server, make sure to define the following tasks in the database maintenance plan:

-- Reorganize data and index pages - Perform the update statistics maintenance task - Check database integrity including indexes - Establish your database backup procedures - Establish your transaction log backup procedures - Rebuild your indexes as recommended in the steps below by reorganizing the indexes weekly and rebuilding them at least once a year.
+- Reorganize data and index pages - Perform the update statistics maintenance task - Check database integrity including indexes - Establish database backup procedures - Establish transaction log backup procedures - Rebuild your indexes by reorganizing weekly and rebuilding at least once a year